microsoft/vscode/README.md

 * View signature and similar by hovering over a function or method
 * Debugging with support for local variables, arguments, expressions, watch window, stack information, break points
 * Debugging Multiple threads (Web Applications - Flask, etc) and expanding values (on Windows and Mac)
+* Debugging remote processes (attaching to local and remote process)
+* Debugging with support for shebang
+* Debugging with custom environment variables
 * Unit testing (unittests and nosetests, with config files)
 * Sorting imports
 * Snippets